 Usually the Group companies negotiate with their clients payment terms within the range of 30 to 180 days for receivables under sales unless there are determined specific conditions for maturity for particular clients or in the cases where new markets and products are developed and new trade counterparts are attracted.
-The Group has set a common credit period of 180 days for which no interest is charged to clients, with the exception of cases of restructured receivables under a special agreement, setting a longer period and interest rates.
+The group has set a normal credit period of up to 60 days for customers and pharmacies, and up to 180 days for other customers, for which it does not charge interest to customers, except in cases of restructured receivables with a special contract, where a longer term has been agreed with a repayment plan and interest.
 In case of sale of medical equipment to hospitals, the credit period could exceed 2 years, due to the specific financial characteristics of counterparts.